asyncapi/website/pages/docs/tutorials/getting-started/hello-world.md

 The `channels` section of the specification houses all of the mediums where messages flow through.
 For example, some systems use `topic`, `event name` or `routing key`.
 Different kinds of information flow through each channel similar to the analogy of TV channels.

-You only have one channel called `hello` and you see what message is available in this channel and how it must be structured.
-The `payload` object defines that the message must be a string and match the given regular expression in string format like `hello {name}`.
+You only have one channel called `hello`, and you see what message is available in this channel and how it must be structured.
+The `payload` object defines that the message must be a string and match the given regular expression in a string format such as `hello {name}`.

 <CodeBlock highlightedLines={[13,14,15,16,17]}>
 {`asyncapi: 3.0.0